SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Introduction

-In a recent work, \citet{Bait-Wadadekar-Barway-19} identified 6 \ha\ blobs from MaNGA using the public data from SDSS/DR14.
-In this work, we make use of the MaNGA sample from SDSS/DR15 which includes $\sim$4600 unique galaxies, $\sim60\%$ larger than the sample used in \citet{Bait-Wadadekar-Barway-19}.
+With the updated data volume of MaNGA, we attempt to construct a larger statistical sample of \ha\ blobs and reexamine their physical properties.
+This sample will be obtained through visual inspection with no kinematic cut, in order to make as comprehensive a set of \ha\ blobs as possible.
+In this work, we make use of the MaNGA sample from SDSS/DR15 \citep{Aguado-19} which includes $\sim$4600 unique galaxies, $\sim60\%$ larger than the sample used in \citet{Bait-Wadadekar-Barway-19}.
 We identify \ha\ blobs by visually comparing the \ha\ map of each galaxy with its optical image, without attempting to apply selection cuts in any parameters.
 This careful identification process gives rise to a total of 13 \ha\ blobs that are located outside the host galaxies, including the one discovered by \cite{Lin-17}.
 This sample, although still small in size, allows us to statistically examine a variety of spatially resolved properties of both the blobs and their host galaxies.
 In addition to the spectroscopic data from MaNGA, we also utilize deep imaging data from Beijing-Arizona Sky Survey (BASS; \citealp{2017PASP..129f4101Z}), Mayall z-band Legacy Survey (MzLS; \citealp{2016AAS...22831702S}), and Dark Energy Camera Legacy Survey (DECaLS; \citealp{2019AJ....157..168D}).
+We also obtain deep imaging data from the second data release of Hyper Suprime-Cam Strategic Program (HSC-SSP/DR2; \citealp{aihara2019}).
 As we will show, combining these photometric data with the spectroscopic analyses, we are able to improve our understanding of the physical origin of the \ha\ blobs in the local Universe.